UBA-GCOEN/StichHub/README.md

     git clone <your_forked_repo_url>
     ```
   - Replace the API keys in `.env.client` for the frontend and `.env.server` for the backend.
+  - change directory to client/StichHub for frontend development and to server for backend development using cd command.
   - Run the following command to install the dependencies:
     ```bash
     npm install